chinamike65/hugo-tuolesi/content/book6/book6en.md

 The Tripitaka of Tibetan Buddhism is divided into Kangyur and Tengyur.
 The content of Kangyur is mainly the original Buddhist classics, including the Sutras and Vinayas of the Sutras and Tantras.

-"Tengyur" is a commentary on Buddhist scriptures and tantras, and is a collection of Buddhist language interpretations and expositions by the later disciples of Buddha Shakyamuni.
+"Tengyur" is a collection of commentaries on Buddhist scriptures and tantras, and is a collection of Buddhist language interpretations and expositions by the later disciples of Buddha Shakyamuni.

 What is the most complete translation of Tibetan Buddhism?